luapower/glue/glue.md

 #### Uses

-Removing a portion of a list or making room for more elements inside the list.
+Removing a portion of an array or making room for more elements inside the array.

 ------------------------------------------------------------------------------